CenturyBoys/my-mimic/README.md

 ```

 To configure a new state you need to use `mr.Mime.set_config` function passing a config instance.
+The config accepts a `kwargs: dict` parameter, this parameter will be sent to the state instance.

 ```python
 import mr